Lawyers for Dog Bite Injuries

 How much compensation could I receive in a dog bite claim?

-Susan E. Loggans & Associates has a strong reputation in Chicago and the greater Cook County area for negotiating fair payouts for victims of dog bites and dog attacks.
+Susan E. Loggans & Associates has a strong reputation for negotiating fair payouts for victims of dog bites.
 We are sensitive to the fact that dog attack victims often have a relationship with the dog’s owner.
-Whether they are a friend, family member or neighbor, we take care to keep your relationships intact, while working fiercely with insurance companies on your behalf.
+Whether they are a friend, family member, or neighbor, we take care to keep your relationships intact while working fiercely with insurance companies on your behalf.
 It is your right to receive full compensation for any and all physical and emotional damage, as well as potential lost wages.

-If you or a loved one have been attacked by a dog, contact our office immediately to discuss your options and lawful rights to compensation.
-Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in dog bite claims, who will provide a complete evaluation of your case.
+If you or a loved one have been attacked by a dog, contact our law firm immediately to discuss your lawful rights to compensation.
+Call (312) 588-9773 or visit our contact page to speak with our experts in dog bite claims, who will provide a free case evaluation.